MicrosoftDocs/fabric-docs/docs/cicd/cicd-overview.md

 ## Continuous integration

-With Microsoft Fabric's [Git integration](./git-integration/git-integration-overview.md) process, incremental code changes can be made frequently and reliably by multiple developers working in the same workspace.
-Automated build-and-test steps triggered by CI ensure that the code changes merged into the repository are reliable.
+With Microsoft Fabric's [Git integration](./git-integration/git-integration-overview.md) process, incremental code changes can be made frequently and reliably by multiple developers.
+Build-and-test steps triggered by CI ensure that the code changes merged into the repository are reliable.
 The CD process can then deliver the code quickly and seamlessly.

 ## Continuous delivery

-Microsoft Fabric's [deployment pipelines](./deployment-pipelines/deployment-pipelines-overview.md) automates the delivery of completed code to environments like testing and production.
+Microsoft Fabric's [deployment pipelines](./deployment-pipelines/deployment-pipelines-overview.md) [automates the delivery](./deployment-pipelines/deployment-pipelines-automation.md) of completed code to environments like testing and production.
 It allows teams to produce software in short cycles with high speed, frequency, and reliability.
 Software can be released at any time with a simple, repeatable deployment process.

 For the most seamless CI/CD experience in Fabric, connect your developer workspace to git, and deploy from there using deployment pipelines.